 Stock futures rise on Capitol Hill lockdown, DC curfew takes effect

-CEOs speaking out to condem Capitol Hill violence.
+CEOs speak out to condem Capitol Hill violence

 U.S. stock futures rose across the board Wednesday evening amid the unprecedented storm on Capitol Hill by pro-Trump protestors.